srini31/SDCar_p1_FindLaneLines/README.md

 ![alt text][./test_images/output_solidWhiteCurve.jpg "SolidWhiteCurve"]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identification of potential shortcomings with the current pipeline

 For all the pictures and videos, the current pipeline appears to work well.